 If you’re lucky enough to visit Pilsen on the second Friday of the month, you’ll be wowed by the artwork you’ll see in the Chicago Arts District.
 First, though, take a detour to the nearby Ghost Church at 19th& Peoria – the ultimate in Instagram-worthiness.
 What you’ll find here are the one-of-a-kind preserved ruins of the abandoned 1880s Zion Evangelical Lutheran Church.
 Its stately façade features a 90-foot bell tower, monumental wooden doors and ogee and bell arch windows that exude a kind of eerie beauty.
 It reminds some people of a film set (just the façade, no building behind), and others of staring down into the Roman Forum.
 Whatever your take, it’s a surreal experience, and the chance for a moment of Zen in an otherwise jam-packed day.

 Now more about 2nd Fridays Gallery Night.

 Pilsen is home to one of the best music venues in the city.
 Thalia Hall, which shares the same landmark building as Dusek’s, is a beautiful space, combining ornate architectural elements (the original architects, Faber & Pagel, modeled the original 1892 venue after the Prague Opera House) with state-of-the-art acoustics.
-Check out the schedule and book your tickets for a great show, not least Ziggy Marley on August 28, Henry Rollins on September 24, and Ty Segall on November 2.
+Check out the schedule and book your tickets for a great show.

 That just about covers your 9am-2am non-stop itinerary.
 You can always catch up on sleep when you get home.